 They usually meet once a year, back-to-back with the Customs Joint Supervisory Authority ('Customs JSA').
 The National Supervisory Authorities represented are those of the EU Member States.
 The Group is currently chaired by the Polish DPA, with the EDPS as Vice-Chair.
 In order to foster good cooperation with the Customs JSA, its chair is usually elected as the chair of the CIS supervision coordination group, as it is currently the case.

-The next meeting of the CIS SCG will take place in Brussels in Spring 2020.
+The next meeting of the CIS SCG will take place in autumn 2020.

 The Customs Information System (“CIS”) is a computer system centralizing customs information aiming at preventing, investigating and prosecuting breaches of Community customs or agricultural legislation.
 The CIS is composed of a central database accessible through terminals in each Member State.
 The data entered in the CIS relate to goods, means of transport, businesses and people associated to such breaches.
 They also relate to trends in fraud, available competencies, goods detained, seized or confiscated and cash detained, seized or confiscated.